I hate spring

 Strong to gale force northerly winds shifting cooler west to northwesterly this afternoon.
 A few showers to follow.

 Spring is a betrayer.
-It pretends to be all nicey-nicey with the flowers and the baby duckling thing.
-But it’s a sneaky, nasty bastard with it’s gale-force winds under bright sunny skies.
+It pretends to be all nicey-nicey with the flowers and the baby bird thing.
+But it's a sneaky, nasty bastard with it's gale-force winds under bright sunny skies.
+(And don't get me started on pollen.)

-I battled this bloody headwind all the way in to the salt mine this morning—and I’ve no doubt that it will have turned around a full 180 degrees by the time I’m ready to leave this evening!
+I battled this bloody headwind all the way to work this morning—and I've no doubt that it will have turned around a full 180 degrees by the time I'm ready to leave this evening.
 Wind is sneaky, but spingtime wind is the sneakiest of all.
 I hate wind.
-And I hate spring.
-Roll on summer.
+And I hate Spring.
+Roll on Summer.

 Before I left this morning MLSP asked me “Are you going to ride in that?”
 Of course!
 Even in the bloody wind, I’d far rather be on a bike than anywhere else…